AccentDesign/gcss/README.md

 What I don't want to do is to add support for all CSS functionality as some things are better in CSS, but I do want to be able to create a few UI components that are configurable using Go.

-When I know what it all looks like I will write tests for it.
-But it's pretty basic stuff and I'm a pretty basic person so things should be ok.
 ## What I don't need

 * I don't need UI libs that are written for the purpose of JS frameworks.